GoekhanDev/Rust-Drops-Grabber/README.md

-## Twitch Clip Downloader
+## Rust Drop Grabber
-A Python script which downloads Twitch Clips
+A Bot Which Watches & Claims Rust Drops For You.

 ### ● Usage